mitogen-hq/mitogen/docs/ansible.rst

        deploy = (ALL) NOPASSWD:/usr/bin/python -c*

 5. Subscribe to the `mitogen-announce mailing list
-   <https://www.freelists.org/list/mitogen-announce>`_ in order to stay up to
+   <https://www.freelists.org/list/mitogen-announce>`_ to stay updated with new
-   date with new releases and important bug fixes.
+   releases and important bug fixes.

 Demo